ppmedi/ppmedi/README.md

 =======

 1. Add GINI in addition to skew

-1. Tests
-  skewed treatments (can't find treatment column)
-    * group by provider, UNION(treatment1), count
-    * group by provider, UNION(treatment2...9), count
-    * group by provider, UNION(treatment1...9), count
-    * group by doctor, UNION(treatment1), count
-    * group by doctor, UNION(treatment2...9), count
-    * group by doctor, UNION(treatment1...9), count

-  for some diagnosis, is there a skewed treatment (note: makes non-crossproduct assumption, that dgnsN is treated by treatmentN)
-    * group by provider, UNION(treatment1Xdgnscd1...treatmentNxdgnscdN), count
-    * group by doctor, UNION(treatment1Xdgnscd1...treatmentNxdgnscdN), count

 1. generalize distribution getter so there's generic grouping and nomalizer
     * two group bys, aggregate, where clause (optional)
     * normalizer computed on detailed table